-- Female Gaze: The Adonis-like (and often shirtless) Leto Atreides II is presented in a very sensual manner by the director.
+- Female Gaze: The Adonis-like (and often shirtless) Leto Atreides II is presented in a very sensual manner by the director in part three.
 There are lots of close-ups of his Pretty Boy face and certain parts of his body, and the camera sometimes "lingers" on him like a woman's (or a gay man's) eyes would when staring at someone who is extremely attractive.

-- Inadequate Inheritor: What everything thinks of Farad'n Corrino, grandson of deposed Emperor Shaddam IV.
-Particularly his mother Wensicia, who is disappointed that he is neither a great fighter nor ruthless, but a shy and bookish scholar.
+- Inadequate Inheritor: Farad'n Corrino, grandson of deposed Emperor Shaddam IV's, mother Wensicia is disappointed that he is neither a great fighter nor ruthless, but a shy and bookish scholar.
 Deconstructed, however, in that Farad'n is actually a reflective character, pointing out that maybe the Corrinos should have been deposed if they got that decadent, and that simply overthrowing the Atreides to put a Corrino back on the throne won't really change the fundamental problems within the Imperium as a whole that got them into this situation in the first place.

 - Under Jessica's guidance, Farad'n actually starts coming out of his shell, and comes to see his mother's political machinations as not simply ruthless, but clumsy.
 He turns on her at the last minute, hands her over to the Atreides, then offers to go through with the political marriage to Ghanima - this time in good faith, to heal the divisions within the Imperium.
 Even Wensicia is proud of him for this.